ShinobuAmasaki/forgex/README.md

 Forgex—Fortran Regular Expression—is a regular expression engine written entirely in Fortran.

-Forgex is managed by [Fortran Package Manager (FPM)](https://fpm.fortran-lang.org/index.html), providing basic processing of regular expression, and as a freely available under the MIT license.
+This project is managed by [Fortran Package Manager (FPM)](https://fpm.fortran-lang.org/index.html), providing basic processing of regular expression, and as a freely available under the MIT license.
 The engine's core algorithm uses a deterministic finite automaton (DFA) approach.
-This choice was focused on runtime performance.
+This choice have been focused on runtime performance.

 ## Features